The Mathematics of Text Structure: Background: DisCoCat

-Recently, in \cite{CLM}, an internal wiring for a special type of verbs was proposed, which we will simplify a bit more in this paper.
+Recently, in \cite{CLM}, an internal wiring for a special type of verbs was proposed.
 The main idea is that the verb's only role is to impose an adjective {\tt verb}${}_s$ on the subject and an adjective {\tt verb}${}_o$ on the object.
-More precisely, a transitive verb is \em semi-Cartesian \em if it has the following internal wiring: \ctikzfig{Cart} As indicated in the picture, this wiring implies that its sentence type consists of two noun-types.
 For example, {\tt paints} will put a paintbrush in the subject's hand, and makes the object change colour.
-It seems to us that for many verbs this description can be used as an adequate first approximation.
+For many verbs this description can be used as an adequate first approximation.
+So a transitive verb is \em semi-Cartesian \em if it has the following internal wiring: \beq \tikzfig{Cart} \eeq As indicated in the picture, this wiring implies that its sentence type consists of two noun-types, which is a very natural choice to make.

+However, a verb like {\tt being married to} is clearly not of that form, as it expresses an entanglement of the specific subject and the specific object.
+The natural generalisation of the idea of semi-Cartesian verbs is then: \beq \tikzfig{s34v2} \eeq This representation was first used in \cite{GrefSadr}, and also in \cite{KartsaklisSadrzadeh2014}, and we call it the \em compact \em representation of transitive verbs.